Best DUI & DWI Lawyers in Karasjok

 Frequently Asked Questions

-Can I refuse a breath or blood test
+Can I refuse a breath or blood test?

-How are fines determined
+How are fines calculated?

 Additional Resources